UofT-DSI/shell/04-instructors/homework/unix-homework.md

 ---
 ##### Prompt:
-Create a shell script that extracts some data using pipes (ie. a column, particular rows using `grep`, or anything else you want to play around with) from the same csv file from Day 2 homework.
-The filter should be contained within a function and include at least one variable.
+Create a shell script that extracts specific data using pipes (i.e., a column, particular rows using `grep`, or any other element you wish to explore) from the same CSV file used in the Day 2 homework.
+Ensure the filter is encapsulated within a function and includes at least one variable.

 To submit:
     1. A screenshot of your terminal commands.